Generic Name: atenolol and chlorthalidone (a TEN oh lole and klor THAL i done)

 Overdose symptoms may include nausea, extreme weakness, wheezing, chest tightness, trouble breathing, slow heartbeats, swelling, rapid weight gain, feeling light-headed, or fainting.

-What should I avoid while taking Tenoretic 50 (atenolol and chlorthalidone)?
+What should I avoid while taking Tenoretic 50?

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
 Follow your doctor's instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: